frankmorgner/vsmartcard/ACardEmulator/doc/README.txt

 Please note that the currently emulated applets are verifying the PIN by transmitting it without any protection between card and terminal.
-You may want to have a look at Erik Nelleson's `Virtual Keycard`_.
+You may want to have a look at Erik Nellesson's `Virtual Keycard`_.
 His project patches the MUSCLE applet to use the PACE protocol for PIN verification.
 It also comes with a driver for OpenSC (i.e. can be accessed via PKCS#11, Minidriver/CSP or tokend).